 According to the United Nations' Global Forest Goals Report 2021, Covid-19 pandemic has aggravated the challenges faced by countries in managing their forests.

-Global Forest Goals Report 2021 is prepared by the Department of Economic and Social Affairs of the United Nations,
+Global Forest Goals Report 2021 is prepared by the United Nations Department of Economic and Social Affairs (UN-DESA)

 It is draws upon 52 voluntary national reports and 19 voluntary national contributions, representing 75 per cent of forests in the world.